eclipse-openj9/openj9-docs/docs/xxsethwprefetch.md

 # -XXsetHWPrefetch

-**(AIX<sup>&reg;</sup> only)**
+**(AIX&reg; only)**

 This option enables or disables hardware prefetch.
 Hardware prefetch can improve the performance of applications by prefetching memory.
-However, because of the workload characteristics of many Java<sup>&trade;</sup> applications, prefetching often has an adverse effect on performance.
+However, because of the workload characteristics of many Java&trade; applications, prefetching often has an adverse effect on performance.

 ## Syntax